MCAS Community Program - NOV 17 - Saving Birds from Window Collisions: Simple Solutions for a Big Problem

 Morro Coast Audubon Society Presents

-This field trip is ADA accessible (up to the beach entrance), bathrooms are available in the parking area, and the trip is open to beginning birders.
+This field trip is not ADA accessible, restrooms are available at Morro Bay State Park and the trip is open to all levels of experience.

 Some field trips are for MCAS Members only.
 Consider becoming a MCAS member to support our mission and activities and enjoy these member-only field trips.
 CLICK HERE to join.